 When his friend, Colombian soccer international Andrés Escobar, was murdered after scoring an own-goal in the 1994 World Cup Finals, Sports Lecturer Jürgen Griesbeck devised “Football for Peace” for street gangs in Medellín.
 Rules Griesbeck devised included having mixed teams, a rule where a girl has to score the first goal, awarding points for fair play as well as for a win or draw, and having the team captains resolve on-field disputes rather than a referee.
 He returned to Germany in 2001 and founded “streetfootballworld”, a networking and advisory organization for football and development, based in Berlin.

-2. Steve and Pete Fleming, Kick4life (Maseru, Lesotho)
+2. and 3.
+Steve and Pete Fleming, Kick4life (Maseru, Lesotho)

 The brothers from Southampton set up Kick4Life in 2005, to use football to promote health education and awareness in Lesotho, after dribbling a football 250 miles across Malawi.
 The Lesotho Football for Hope Centre – opened in 2011 by ex-Leeds Utd star Lucas Radebe – has classrooms, office space and health testing facilities, vegetable garden, library, a 5-a-side artificial pitch, and an 11-a-side grass pitch.
 A restaurant and hotel/conference centre provide training and employment for young people and income for the programme.
 Kick4Life organises football tours for overseas visitors to play against local teams.